 Following earlier success with the incidental music for "The Lion King", "Rain Man" and "Thelma and Louise", Zimmer has now firmly arrived on the Hollywood movie scene with a string of first class film scores over the past decade.
 Having worked on a variety of different types of movie, he has been able to demonstrate a wide variety of styles.
 He is particularly adept at blending diverse styles into a musical fusion of classical, pop and world music.
 His style is very much to create simple thematic material, and then give them the Zimmer treatment to craft them into highly effective pieces of film music embodying the mood of a film, such that music and movie complement perfectly.
 Given his recent success with "Gladiator", Zimmer is definitely one to watch and Hollywood has chosen him to score Hannibal, the "Mission Impossible" sequel and the blockbuster "Pearl Harbour".

 Given Zimmer's adaptability and his penchant for collaboration, it is difficult to characterise his style with a single example.
 The soundtrack to "True Romance" features only a modest amount of original music.
 Here Zimmer creates a lilting carefree tune with xylophone and pizzicato string sounds.
 It might suggest Afro-Caribbean steel bands, but it definitely has a feel of parties and celebtrations.
 The theme itself and sometimes just the gentle percussive sound recur as suggestions rather than a prominent motif throughout the movie.
 There is also some atmospheric electronic music for some very violent scenes.
 The combination of synthesisers and simple repetitive theme suggests Vangelis more than any other influence.
 However it now transpires that the theme is not original.
-On youtube here is the theme from True Romance (1993) and here is the theme from Badlands (1973) by George Tipton.
+On youtube here is the theme from True Romance (1993) and here is the theme from Badlands (1973) scored by George Tipton though this and other tracks by Carl Orff.

 As another example, his Hannibal is superficially a standard horror soundtrack with various sampled effects and shocks.
 But at the same time, as well as replaying Bach's Aria from the Goldberg Variations (as previously "aired" in the original "Silence of the Lambs" by Howard Shore, and also incidentally appearing among Gabriel Yared's excellent music for "The English Patient"), Zimmer blends a wide variety of classical styles from plainsong, baroque and classical to the great moving adagios of Wagner and Mahler and even the otherworldly Ligeti.
 Having mentioned Ligeti (perhaps this is a strange association with the music for 2001), there is a delicious track called "Gourmet Valse Tartare" which is a witty rendition of a Blue Danube type waltz which goes off the rails.
 Though not composed by Zimmer is a great treat and included on the soundtrack album.